 14. Once access has been obtained, the removal and assembly of the electrical components forming the hood control circuit should present no unusual difficulties.
-The location and means of access to all the components is indicated in Group A.3 of this chapter.
+The location and means of access to all the components is indicated in Group A.3.